hashicorp/vault/website/source/docs/secrets/ssh/signed-ssh-certificates.html.md

 ---
 layout: "docs"
-page_title: "Signed SSH Certificates - SSH Secret Backend"
+page_title: "Signed SSH Certificates - SSH - Secrets Engines"
 sidebar_current: "docs-secrets-ssh-signed-ssh-certificates"
 description: |-
   The signed SSH certificates is the simplest and most powerful in terms of setup complexity and in terms of being platform agnostic.
-When using this type, an SSH CA signing key is generated or configured at the backend's mount.
+When using this type, an SSH CA signing key is generated or configured at the secrets engine's mount.
   This key will be used to sign other SSH keys.
 ---